 The surname Hooks was first found in Devon where one of the first records of the name was found in 1050-71 in a reference of Old English Bynames of Devon.
 Later in the Assize Rolls of Lincolnshire, the Latin form of the name, Hervicus and Richard Hoc were listed in 1218.
 By 1230, the Pipe Rolls of Berkshire has listed John Hook; the first listing of the name as it is more commonly spelt today.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Hooks has undergone many spelling variations, including Hook, Hooke, Hoke and others.

-Another 34 words (2 lines of text) are included under the topic Early Hooks Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Hooks Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the Hooks family moved to Ireland, but this topic is not covered in this excerpt.
-Another 63 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 182 words (13 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.